 • Social Insurance Number (SIN) – This needs to be done in Vancouver before heading to Whistler. (see SIN CARD section above).

 There are many shops, bars, and restaurants located in Whistler village.
-Public pay phones and internet access are readily available.
+Public pay phones and wifi internet access are readily available.
 There are two grocery stores in the village itself – the Fresh St Market is the larger of the two.
 Expect groceries to cost more than you are used to at home.
 Other services located in the village include ski/board shops, gym, physiotherapists, massage therapists, banks, liquor stores, clothing stores… the list goes on.

 Eating out: There are many reasonably priced options for eating out.
 Check out the local free paper (The Pique) for locals’ discounts.